PureStake/algosigner/docs/add-network.md

 # Adding a New Network to AlgoSigner

-AlgoSigner has default, built in access, to the Algorand MainNet and TestNet.
-Settings for these networks are locked, although developers may modify the source code themselves and build a custom copy.
+AlgoSigner has built in access to the Algorand MainNet and TestNet.
+Settings for these networks are locked in the installed extension, although developers may modify the source code themselves and build a version with alternate settings.

-Users may add additional networks, for example the Algorand BetaNet or a local network created by the Algorand Sandbox project (), to AlgoSigner through the extension settings.
+Users may add additional networks to AlgoSigner through the extension settings.
+For example adding the Algorand BetaNet or a local network created by the [Algorand Sandbox](https://github.com/algorand/sandbox).

 ## Requirements